yuanyudistira/SandiRaksa/technical-design.md

 15. Windows/macOS releases are signed/notarized as required for production.
 16. Help/About/contact/donation UI is complete.
 17. Third-party licenses are included.
+18. The large-workbook performance corpus passes defined release gates.
+19. Large XLSX processing remains responsive and cancellable.
+20. Multiple large files are processed with bounded concurrency.
+21. Peak memory and temporary disk usage are captured in release benchmarks.

 ---